Yona168/Core/README.md

 # Core
 [![](https://jitpack.io/v/Yona168/Core.svg)](https://jitpack.io/#Yona168/Core)

+**NOTE: THIS README IS OUTDATED.
+PLEASE CONTACT ME FOR ASSISTANCE IF YOU NEED IT UNTIL I UPDATE THIS/MAKE SOMETHING ELSE**

+Discord: Yona168#5564

 First off, credit's due where credit is due.
 This core makes use of:
 1: Avelyn core, for events. -> https://gitlab.com/Avelyn/Architecture